opa310/Number-Detection-Neural-Network/README.md

     - **Windows:**
       Download and install the SDL2 development libraries from [libsdl.org](https://libsdl.org).

-3. Unzip the training and test data
+3. Unzip the training and test data: unzip the `digit-recognizer.zip` file with its contents inside of a folder called `digit-recognizer`

-4. Build the project using `make`:
+5. Build the project using `make`:

     ```sh
     make